substack/glog/readme.markdown

 # example

-First run the legit server (or your own server using the legit api), storing blog repo data in `~/data/blog-repo`:
+First run the glog server (or your own server using the glog api), storing blog repo data in `~/data/blog-repo`:

 ```
-$ legit server 5000 ~/data/blog-repo
+$ glog server 5000 ~/data/blog-repo
 ```

-Now create a new git repo for articles and set up the remote to point at your legit server:
+Now create a new git repo for articles and set up the remote to point at your glog server:

 ```
 $ git init